Energy Procurement Services

-As energy advisors ourselves, you might think our answer to that question would be yes, but actually, that’s not always the case.
-Most organizations we talk to already have very experienced well-qualified procurement specialists, and in most cases, they are very capable of sending out an RFP and negotiating responses to obtain an energy supply contract.
-The value in using outside advice increases with the size of the problem you are managing, and the time you have available to manage it.
+As energy advisors ourselves, you might expect our answer to be yes, but actually, that’s not always the case.
+Most organizations we talk to already have very experienced well-qualified procurement specialists, who are very capable of sending out an RFP and negotiating responses to obtain an energy supply contract.
+Outsourced advice increases in value with the size of the problem you are managing, and the time available to manage it.

 Generally, it all boils down to scale.
 How much energy is being purchased?
 How many facilities need to be bid-out?
 How many energy markets need to be evaluated? … and so on.
 The larger the number of sites, the greater the administration burden to measure, manage and report.
 The larger the energy spend, the more important it is to have your procurement strategies set to manage the commodity risk and the timing of transactions.

-Energy advisors providing supply management services, are by their very nature, typically active in the energy markets every day rather than once or twice a year so are more likely to know when to buy.
-They should also know how to encourage more responses to energy sourcing RFP’s and should understand the most advantageous supply terms for your sourcing programs.
+Energy advisors providing supply management services, are by their very nature, typically more active in the energy markets, monitoring every day rather than once or twice a year so more likely to know when to buy.
+They will typically be able to engage more suppliers and know how to present information to encourage more RFP responses.
+They should also be better able to advise on the most advantageous supply terms for your energy sourcing programs.

-A good third-party advisor will have invested in the people, tools, technology, and real-time market data to keep you informed and buying energy smartly at all times, and it is these specialist resources that are unlikely to be cost-effective for most companies to provide in-house.
+Good third-party advisors invest in people, tools, technology, and real-time market data to keep you informed and make sure you’re buying energy intelligently.
+These specialist tools and resources really streamline energy procurement but are rarely cost-effective for most companies to provide in-house, strengthening an outsourcing argument.

-You can usually find a list of commercial and insutrial electricity and natural gas suppliers in your area using a good web search browser, but in a nutshell, the more important your energy spend, the more it’s worth investing in the process to buy, risk manage and administer the spend.
+You can usually find a list of commercial and insutrial electricity and natural gas suppliers in your area using a good web search browser or via your Public Utility Commission who have a list of licensed suppliers and advisors.

 2. Evaluating Support – Broker or Consultant?

-An energy broker is typically going to conduct a one-time procurement exercise.
-They will shop the market for you either individually or by aggregating your volume with others and place the contract with the cheapest supplier at that time.
-They will typically take their fee or commission as a % of the unit rate they negotiate, this is often referred to as a back-end fee.
+Energy Brokers typically conduct a one-time procurement exercise.
+They will shop the market either exclusively for a client or by aggregating your volume with others and place the contract with the cheapest supplier at that time.
+They normally take their fee or commission as a % of the unit rate they negotiate, this is often referred to as a back-end fee.

 3. Evaluating Energy Suppliers

-Do your research well on the competitive energy suppliers that are able to price your energy requirements.
-The price you get is only as good as the supplier who provides it.
-If the supplier fails so do you, so always check their creditworthiness.
+Do your research well on competitive energy suppliers that are able to price your energy requirements.
+The price you get is only as good as the creditworthiness of the supplier who provides it.
+If the supplier fails so do you, so always check their financials.

 Vervantis has a 70 point checklist to evaluate energy suppliers from its quorum of over 180 vendors in North America alone.
 It is unlikely a company would want to evaluate such a large pool of vendors on its own, so you might want to choose a smaller number active in each market you are buying for, taking time to carry out due diligence on the list list to confirm their viability for inclusion in the RFP.